sherrisherry/IMDb-Movie-Analysis/README.md

 To make our project relevant, we only use movie that was produced between 1997 and 2017.

-Our starting point is the "97to17.basics.jmp" file.
+Our starting point is the *97to17.basics.jmp* file.
 You can join it with other datasets by the 'tconst' column.

-Please write about your models in the "models.docx" file.
+Please write about your models in the *models.docx* file.
 Please check it to find out what you should write in it.

 You can use any technique for your analysis.
 Please upload the relevant files.